Construction Accounting: Ultimate Guide for Contractors

 4. Select Revenue Recognition Methods

-Revenue recognition is how a a business determines when they’ve officially earned revenue from a contract or project.
+Revenue recognition is how a business determines when they’ve officially earned revenue from a contract or project.

 Under regular business accounting circumstances, revenue recognition is simple because they sell a product or service and collect a fixed price right away.
 They can choose between the cash method or the accrual accounting methods.
 However, the nature of construction companies makes how these businesses recognize revenue more complicated.